pixelated/website/_posts/2015-02-23-This-Email-is-for-the-People-I-Sent-it-to-Nobody-Else.md

 ---
 layout: blogpost
 title: This Email is for the People I Sent it to.
 Nobody Else.
+author: Lourenço P. Soares and Lisa Junger
 excerpt: Most people think of email like sending a letter in the post, a person-to-person communication in a sealed envelope.
 However, email is more like sending a postcard.
 Multiple actors have access to the contents and we need to be careful who we ask to convey our communication.

 ---

 by [Lourenço P. Soares](https://twitter.com/protolous) and [Lisa Junger](https://twitter.com/lieblingswelt)

 *Our email infrastructure is flawed.
 We need to reconsider our approach to email to make it safer  -  and easier.*

 Most people think of email like sending a letter in the post, a person-to-person communication in a sealed envelope.
 However, email is more like sending a postcard.
 Multiple actors have access to the contents and we need to be careful who we ask to convey our communication.

 Email is a staple of our digital lives.
 It is vital to the way Internet users shop, share and work.
 With the unprecedented level of mass surveillance revealed by Edward Snowden[\[1\]](http://www.theguardian.com/world/the-nsa-files), we understand better than ever that secure email is a vital element to protecting our personal privacy.